simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Enabling/Disabling Stunnel
 --------------------------

-Stunnel is a means to encrypt your NFS data.
+Stunnel is a means to encrypt your NFS data during transit.

 Enable
 ^^^^^^